exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 a way to implement a distributed timestamp server.

 ![](/images/21-lessons/bitcoin-whitepaper-timestamp-wide.png)
-<center>Excerpts from the whitepaper.
+<center v-pre>Excerpts from the whitepaper.
 Did someone say timechain?</center>

 When I first learned how Bitcoin works I also thought that proof-of-work is inefficient and wasteful.
 After a while, I started to [shift my